-The Earth Life Science Course is a multidisciplinary course that straddles the Department of Earth and Planetary Sciences of the School of Science and the Department of Life Science and Technology of the School of Life Science and Technology.
-(The Department of Chemical Science and Engineering of the School of Materials and Chemical Technology will also be involved in the course from 2023.)
+The Earth-Life Science Course is a multidisciplinary course that straddles the Department of Earth and Planetary Sciences of the School of Science, the Department of Life Science and Technology of the School of Life Science and Technology and the Department of Chemical Science and Engineering of the School of Materials and Chemical Technology.
 The course provides students with an overview of the entire Earth as a system and a complex understanding of natural phenomena from multiple viewpoints, ranging from the molecular scale to observations of the Earth and planets, to foster students' ability to identify fundamental questions in natural science, such as the origin of life and to solve the global scale problems such as environment, climate, water and resources, which modern society needs over the long-term.